The reason we loved anime

 Taking place during the era of the Tokugawa Shogunate local villages are apparently dying from a plague.
 The local Mochizuki Chancellor Hyobu sends out his sizable ninja force to investigate.
 Coming along is his female food tester and ninja leader love interest Kagero.
 While in the woods, they run into what appears to be a very large stone golem who slaughters all the ninjas, tearing the arms of the ninja leader and drinking the blood that pours out of them.
 He only spares Kagero as he plans to rape and then kill her or maybe kill and then rape her as he notes it doesn’t matter to him.

 Jubei’s key as a character is his superpowers.
 He doesn’t have any.
 He wins through skill and an awful lot of skin of the teeth luck.
 He is a very vulnerable hero.
 There is an appeal to this hero that both anime and western media often forget.
-Think of the appeal of the bloody foot everyman that Bruce Willis played in Die Hard and now compare to the car crashing into a helicopter superhero Bruce Willis played in Live Free or Die Hard.
+Think of the appeal of the bloodied foot everyman that Bruce Willis played in Die Hard and now compare to the car crashing into a helicopter superhero Bruce Willis played in Live Free or Die Hard.

 The animation all hand-drawn is spectacular.
-The action scenes are very well staged and the eight demons are extremely grotesque and creative.
+The action scenes are very well staged and the eight demons are grotesque and creative.
 (There is one demon that is a hunchback with a beehive where his hunch should be or maybe bee.
 I had the voice of Nicholas Cage in The Wicker Man throughout all his scenes.)

 Ninja Scroll even manages a bittersweet love story and some nice humor through the chaos.
-For a brief ninety-four minutes, it packs in a lot of story and characterization without a seemingly wasted frame.
+For a brief ninety-four minutes, it packs in a lot of story and characterization without a wasted frame.

-I highly recommend this film for anime fans who somehow missed it or haven’t seen it in twenty years and to newcomers though I do warn the newcomers the first twenty minutes are kinda rough till the characters start to take hold.
-An excellent action film with a great story and some surprisingly deep characters.
+I highly recommend this film for anime fans who somehow missed it or haven’t seen it in twenty years and to newcomers though I warn the newcomers the first twenty minutes are kinda rough till the characters take hold.
+An excellent action film with a great story and some deep characters.